 Card details

-After dinner Rachel uses an app to book her ride home and has the amount automatically debited as she already has her payment details saved in the app.
+After dinner, Rachel uses an app to book her ride home and the amount is automatically debited because her payment details are already saved.
+Saving card details in apps makes paying faster, simpler and more convenient.

 Invisible payments